 - 10.1 A student who has fulfilled the following conditions shall be deemed to have satisfied the attendance requirements for appearing in the end semester examinations of a particular course. - 10.2 Ideally every student is expected to attend all periods and earn 100% attendance.
-However, the student shall secure
+However, the student shall secure not less than 75% attendance course - wise taking into account the number of periods prescribed for that course in the curriculum.

-Note 1: Faculty members have to mark attendance as "present" only for those students who are physically present in the class.
+Note: Faculty members have to mark attendance as "present" only for those students who are physically present in the class.

-Note 2: The need to award On Duty (OD) is eliminated as the student shall benefit from the 25% margin in attendance in each course to take part in co-curricular and extra-curricular activities.
+Note: The need to award On Duty (OD) is eliminated as the student shall benefit from the 25% margin in attendance in each course to take part in co-curricular and extra-curricular activities.

-- 10.2.1 Apart from 25% margin in attendance, an additional 10% relaxation in attendance shall be provided (after being recommended by Department Consultative Committee) for students who secure attendance greater than or equal to 65% and less than 75% in any course in the current semester due to the following reasons only: - i) Medical reasons (hospitalization / accident and or illness) - ii) Due to participation in sports events or design competitions or NCC and / or NSS activities with prior written permission from the Head of the Institution through the Head of the Department
+10.2.1 Apart from 25% margin in attendance, an additional 10% relaxation in attendance shall be provided (after being recommended by Department Consultative Committee)

+for students who secure attendance greater than or equal to 65% and less than 75% in any course in the current semester due to the following reasons only:

+- i) Medical reasons (hospitalization / accident and or illness) - ii) Due to participation in sports events or design competitions or NCC and / or NSS activities with prior written permission from the Head of the Institution through the Head of the Department